hoylen/windowcapture/README.md

 ### Options

+#### Window options

-`-a | --application`
+- `-a | --application` app_name

-: the name of the application whose window will be captured.
+    The name of the application whose window will be captured.
     Defaults to Safari.
 The application name is not case sensitive.

+- `-c | --center`

+    Move the window to the center of the screen.
+This has no effect on the capture, but can make it more obvious which window is being captured.

+#### Capture options

-`-d | --delay SECONDS`
+- `-d | --delay` seconds

-: number of seconds delay between raising and resizeing the window and when the capture is taken.
+    Number of seconds delay between raising and resizeing the window and when the capture is taken.
 Useful for interacting with pop-up menus and other on-screen items so they are included in the capture.

-`-s | --shadow`
+- `-s | --shadow`

-: include the shadow behind the window in the capture.
+    Include the shadow behind the window in the capture.
 The image in the PNG file will be larger than the dimensions of the window.
 By default, the shadow is not included and only the window is captured.

-`-c | --center`
-: move the window to the center of the screen.
-This has no effect on the capture, but can make it more obvious which window is being captured.
+#### Output options

-`-o | --output FILENAME`
+- `-o | --output` filename

-: the name of the file the capture will be written to.
+    The name of the file the capture will be written to.

     Specify "-" as the filename to capture to the clipboard instead of to a file.

-`-f | --force`
+- `-f | --force`

-: overwrite the output file, if it already exists.
+    Overwrite the output file, if it already exists.
 Normally, the capture will not proceed if the output file already exists.

+#### General options

-`-v | --verbose`
+- `-v | --verbose`

-: output extra information when running.
+    Output extra information when running.

-`--version`
+- `--version`

-: display version information and exits.
+    Display the version information and exits.

-`-h | --help`
+- `-h | --help`

-: display a short help message and exits.
+    Display a short help message and exits.

 ### Arguments

-`size`
+- `size`

-: resize the window to the specified size.
+    Resize the window to the specified size.

     This can be specified as: the width only (e.g. 960x) to leave the height unchanged; the height only (e.g. x500) to leave the width unchanged; both width and height (e.g. 1920x1080); or omitted to not change the size of the window at all.

 ## Examples